yohan9655/Pneumonia-Detection/README.md

 # Pneumonia-Detection
-## Evaluating the performance of different models with Pneumonia
+## Evaluating the performance of different models with Pneumonia Dataset
 ### Dataset Used - https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia
 ### Models Used -
 #### CustomNet (Custom Network)